damianhakert/damianhakert.github.io/source/_posts/2016-04-06-gitlab-pages-setup.markdown

 ## About GitLab CI for GitLab Pages

-The key for having everything up and running as expected, is the [**GitLab CI** configuration file][doc-ciconfig], called `.gitlab-ci.yml`.
+The key to having everything up and running as expected is the [**GitLab CI** configuration file][doc-ciconfig], called `.gitlab-ci.yml`.

-What this file does, is [configuring][ee-yaml-ci] how your website will be build by a _[Runner][doc-config-runners]_.
+This file [configures][ee-yaml-ci] how your website will be built by a _[Runner][doc-config-runners]_.
-It is written in [YAML][], which has its own syntax, so we recommend you follow this [quick start guide][] before setting it up.
+It is written in [YAML], which has its own syntax, so we recommend you follow this [quick start guide] before setting it up.
 It needs to be placed at your root directory.

-The most important fact is that with GitLab CI **you** take control over your builds.
+The most important fact is that with GitLab CI, **you** take control over your builds.
-They won't be in a black invisible box where you don't know what is going on!
+They won't be in an invisible black box where you don't know what is going on!
-You can actually **see** any build running live (navigate to your project's **Settings > Builds > Build ID**).
+You can actually **see** any build running live by navigating to your project's **Settings > Builds > Build ID**.
 You can also add any command to your script.
 This is far beyond useful as it allows you to do pretty much anything you do on your local machine!

-For example, you can add any [Jekyll Plugins][Jekyll Plugin] to your Jekyll site, you can require any `gem` you need on your `Gemfile`, run `npm`, run `bundle` and much more.
+For example, you can add any [Jekyll Plugin] to your Jekyll site, you can require any `gem` you need in your `Gemfile`, run `npm`, run `bundle` and much more.
 Bottom line, it's as handy as having your own command line on your GitLab UI.

 Additionally, you can have a distinct `.gitlab-ci.yml` for each repository - even for each branch.
 This means you can test your script in parallel branches before pushing to your `master` branch.
 If the build succeeds, you merge.
-If it doesn't, you can make adjustments and try building again without messing up with your `master` branch.
+If it doesn't, you can make adjustments and try building again without messing up your `master` branch.

 Before you push any `.gitlab-ci.yml` to your project, you can validate its syntax with the tool called [CI Lint][ci-lint].
 You need to be logged into your account to have access to this tool.
-It's easily found by navigating to your project's **Settings > Builds**: there is a button at the top-right of your screen.
+It's found by navigating to your project's **Settings > Builds**: there is a button at the top-right of your screen.

 ![CI-Lint](/images/blogimages/gitlab-pages-setup-ci-lint.png)

-Here you can read the [full documentation regarding `.gitlab-ci.yml`][ee-yaml-ci].
+You can read through the [full documentation for `.gitlab-ci.yml`][ee-yaml-ci] for more information.

 <a name="creating-new-pages-projects"></a>

 ## Creating new GitLab Pages projects

-Here is an overview of the steps we'll take, assuming you already have your GitLab.com account.
+Here is an overview of the steps we'll take, assuming you already have your GitLab.com account:

 1. Create a new project
 1. Add the configuration file (`.gitlab-ci.yml`)